ChrisDeFreitas/guitarjoe/README.md

 The Blues Heptatonic scale has different representations online, so it is debatable.
 I love learning about cultures and history so I've included some exotic scales like the Japanese Akebono I and II for practice.

 #### Chords
 Typically guitar chords are represented as fixed pattern of notes, leading to approaches like the CAGED system.
 This app takes a different approach.
 When a chord is selected all chord notes are displayed.
-The user can superimpose patterns onto the selection.
-The short term goal is to simplify coding at this early stage.
-But, I like this approach because it allows me to see the anatomy of the chord, and find alternative chord voicings, triads, and power chords.
+I like this approach because it allows me to see the anatomy of the chord, and find alternative chord voicings, triads, and power chords.
+However, you can select Bar Chord Shapes for Major, Minor, and Dominant Seventh chords--this provides access to the typical bar chords up and down the fretboard.

 #### Chord Inversions
 On a guitar, chord inversions work differently than in general music theory.
 For guitar, the important part is the bass note, other notes may appear in any order.
 In music theory all inversions require the shifted note to be exactly one octave higher.
 Because the guitar provides so many possible combinations for inversions, the app straddles these uses by trying to display the ideal inversion:  The bass note is highlighted, then the remaining notes are selected in order on higher strings, ignoring octaves, and filtering by distance frets are from the bass note.
 Unfortunately, this results in certain inversion having no selections on the fretboard, such as CMaj7 third position.